MicrosoftDocs/learn/learn-pr/azure-devops/provision-infrastructure-azure-pipelines/includes/7-set-up-environment.md

 > [!div class="nextstepaction"]
 > [Run the template](https://azuredevopsdemogenerator.azurewebsites.net/?name=provision-infrastructure-azure-pipelines&azure-portal=true)

-From the Azure DevOps Demo Generator site, perform these steps to run the template.
+From the Azure DevOps Demo Generator site, perform these steps to run the template:

 1. Select **Sign In** and accept the usage terms.
 1. From the **Create New Project** page, select your Azure DevOps organization.
 Then enter a project name, such as **Space Game - web - Terraform**.